anudev007/secure_estore/README.md

 ## **Secure E-Commerce Application**
 ### **Overview**
-The Secure E-Commerce Application is a web-based platform that allows users to browse products, manage their carts, and make purchases.
+The Secure E-Commerce Application is a web-based platform that allows users to browse products and manage their carts.
 This project focuses on integrating modern web security best practices to protect against common vulnerabilities like **SQL injection**, **Cross-Site Scripting (XSS)**, and insecure session handling.

 ---